THE BEST TEAS FOR ANXIETY AND STRESS RELIEF

 However, remember that any natural supplementation you take including tea has the potential to interact with medications you may be on.

 So always talk to your doctor for recommendations before embarking on natural supplements even if it is just something as simple as tea.

-And now, let us take a look at the best teas that calm anxiety and ease stress naturally.
+So let’s dive right in and take a look at the best teas that calm anxiety and ease stress naturally.

 Photo by icon0.com from Pexels

-And just as a heads up, this post contains affiliate links, see the disclosure here
+This post contains affiliate links, see the disclosure here

 Just as peppermint essential oil calms the mind, drinking peppermint tea can also reduce anxiety and feelings of jitteriness research has found.